PrincetonUniversity/HPC_R_Workshop/07_NVBLAS/README.md

 ### Setup

 By default, the Slurm script for this example looks for a file called `nvblas.conf` located in your home directory.
-I have included a sample file with comments for your use.
+A sample file is included with comments for your use.

 Just copy it to your home directory and you're good to go.
 No libraries to install